-We here enrich the conceptual understanding of \textbf{human--robot coexistence} through the following four features: (1)~\textit{organizational embeddedness}: robots act as participants integrated within real-world workflows and organizational structures (e.g., crash cart robots in resuscitation teams \cite{tanjim2025human}); (2)~\textit{temporal evolution}: human--robot relationships evolve over time as users accumulate experience and continuously update their understanding of robot capabilities (e.g., participants gradually shift from viewing robots as autonomous tools to collaborative partners through iterative co-design processes \cite{bai2026towards}); (3)~\textit{social situatedness}: the roles and meanings of robots are shaped not only by their technical capabilities, but also by stakeholders’ interpretations and the social contexts in which they are deployed \cite{mahadevan2024generative}; (4)~\textit{open-ended uncertainty}: robot interaction unfolds in dynamic and uncertain environments, requiring adaptive reasoning that transcends pre-defined scripts, particularly in complex domains such as healthcare \cite{taylor2020situating}.
+Here, we enrich the conceptual understanding of \textbf{human-robot coexistence} through the following four features: (1)~\textit{organizational embeddedness}: robots act as participants integrated within real-world workflows and organizational structures (e.g., crash cart robots in resuscitation teams \cite{tanjim2025human}); (2)~\textit{temporal evolution}: human-robot relationships evolve over time as users accumulate experience and continuously update their understanding of robot capabilities \cite{bai2026towards}; (3)~\textit{social situatedness}: the roles and meanings of robots are shaped not only by their technical capabilities, but also by stakeholders' interpretations and the social contexts in which they are deployed \cite{mahadevan2024generative}; (4)~\textit{open-ended uncertainty}: robot interaction unfolds in dynamic and uncertain environments, requiring adaptive reasoning that transcends pre-defined scripts, particularly in complex domains such as healthcare \cite{taylor2020situating}.

-Under this richer conception of human--robot coexistence, human perception becomes a crucial variable.
+Under this richer conception, human-robot coexistence is not merely a matter of whether a robot is accepted at a single point in time, but also of how stakeholders understand, interpret, and re-evaluate robots as coexistence unfolds over time.
+Human perception therefore becomes a crucial variable.
 Yet, existing work has largely focused on static assessments of attitudes or acceptance towards healthcare robots.
 Such studies often explore how people anticipate teaming up with robots in imagined scenarios \cite{abrams2025teaming} or rely on qualitative interviews to catalog perceived potentials (e.g., reducing burden) and concerns (e.g., technical unreliability) \cite{smola2025attitudes}.
-While these works reveal \textit{what} stakeholders think about robots, they offer limited insight into \textit{how} these perceptions form, interact, and evolve over time.
-A set of questions, therefore, remains underexplored: How do people's impressions of robots form, and what are the underlying attribution mechanisms?
-Why do individuals with similar backgrounds arrive at different understandings, and what drives this variation?
-As exposure to robots deepens, do perceptions change, and if so, what factors drive that change?
-Furthermore, while existing research often positions humans as passive evaluators, what active role do humans play in shaping the coexistence as a dynamic entity within the system?
+While these works reveal what stakeholders think about robots, they offer limited insight into how these perceptions form, interact, and evolve over time.
+A set of questions therefore remains underexplored: how stakeholders' impressions of robots form and through what attributions, how these perceptions evolve as exposure deepens, and what active roles humans play in shaping coexistence beyond passively evaluating it.